testflows/TestFlows-WebSite/source/_drafts/combinatorial-testing-the-introduction.md

 TestFlows.com Open-Source Software Testing Framework v2.0.231001.1175523
 ```

-# Computing combinations using Cartesian product
+# Computing combinations using the Cartesian product

 A simple for-loop solution only works well when the number of combination variables is small.
 However, it does not scale if the number of parameters is large.
-In this case using a Cartesian product
+In this case, using a Cartesian product
-function comes handy.
+function comes in handy.

-Python standard library provides [itertools.product](https://docs.python.org/3/library/itertools.html#itertools.product)
+The Python standard library provides [itertools.product](https://docs.python.org/3/library/itertools.html#itertools.product)
-function that calculates Cartesian product of iterables and we can use it to remove nested for-loops
+function that calculates the Cartesian product of iterables, and we can use it to remove nested for-loops,
-and {% testflows %} coveniently provides it from the [testflows.combinatorics](https://github.com/testflows/TestFlows-Combinatorics) module.
+and {% testflows %} conveniently provides it from the [testflows.combinatorics](https://github.com/testflows/TestFlows-Combinatorics) module.

 > `itertools.product(*iterables, repeat=1)`<br>
 >   Cartesian product of input iterables.

-Using the `product` function we can rewrite the scenario to check all input parameter combinations
+Using the `product` function, we can rewrite the scenario to check all input parameter combinations
 of the pressure switch function as follows:

 ```python